dntstck/blog/scheduled/devserver-portable-env.md

 <br><sup>deploy function</sup>
 </figure>

-<p>The last function deploys the project to Kubernetes, which manages containers.
+<p>The last function deploys the project to Kubernetes, which manages docker containers.
 After all the functions have been coded, we can write the section for accepting user input and store them as variables to be used elsewhere.</p>

 <figure>
 <img src="{{ site.baseurl }}/devserver/img/devenv-bash6.png" alt="Writing Bash Scripts" />
 <br><sup>echoing success.</sup>
 </figure>

-<p>and finally, we tell the script to create the project in a specified directory and if it doesn't exist, creat eit.
+<p>and finally, we tell the script to create the project in a specified directory and if it doesn't exist, create it.
 Then we echo to the user that it was successful.</p>

-<p>On first run, it didnt work. and that's ok! scripts should never work first try.
+<p>On first run, it didnt work and that's ok!
 It seems docker-compose is throwing up an error.
-So I will re-install it as not even asking it what version it is works:
+I get no response when I asked what version it is (<sup>--version</sup>) so I will re-install it:

 <code>sudo curl -L "https://github.com/docker/compose/releases/download/v2.10.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 sudo chmod +x /usr/local/bin/docker-compose</code>